-- When using the transmitter indoors, install the wireless LAN terminal in the room where you are shooting. - Install the wireless LAN terminal higher than the transmitter. - Install the device in a place where the connection with the camera is not obstructed by people or objects. - Install the device as close as possible to the camera.
+- When using the transmitter indoors, install the wireless LAN terminal in the same room where you are shooting. - Install the wireless LAN terminal higher than the transmitter. - Install the device where people or objects do not come between it and the camera. - Install the device as close as possible to the camera.
 In particular, note that during outdoor use in poor weather, rain may absorb radio waves and disrupt the connection.